 The 2010 earthquake in Haiti sparked an “aha” moment: Even when clean water was available, women were struggling to carry the water home in old cans and buckets, many originally used to hold fuel and pesticides.
 This moment led to the innovative design of the PackH2O water backpack.

 The problem of getting water from access point to home isn’t confined to Haiti; nor is limited to the aftermath due to a disaster.

 This is the Achilles’ heel of the Global Water Crisis – safely transporting water from access point to home.

-For people in water-stressed regions, the PackH2O is a life-changing alternative to buckets and jerry cans designed to carry water home -- from a social innovation company.
+For people in water-stressed regions, the PackH2O is a life-changing alternative to buckets and jerry cans designed to carry water home -- from a nonprofit, social innovation company.

 PackH2O: Designed to ease the burden of carrying household water from access point to home.
 PackH2O has a removable liner that, after use, is easily sanitized with exposure to sunlight.
 With a spout for dispensing water and a puncture-resistant outer shell, PackH2O is a safe and effective way to store clean water.
 The water backpack holds about 5 gallons (20L) of water – the amount of daily water used by people in developing economies.